google/WebFundamentals/src/content/en/updates/2017/01/scrolling-intervention.md

 [preventDefault()](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault)
 in the `touchstart` or first `touchmove` events then you will prevent scrolling.
 The problem is that most often listeners will not call `preventDefault()`, but the browser needs to wait for the event to finish to be sure of that.
-Developer defined "passive event listeners" solve this.
-When you add a touch event with a `{passive: true}` object as the third parameter in your event handler then you are telling the browser that the "touchstart" listener will not call `preventDefault()` and the browser can safely perform the scroll without blocking on the listener.
+Developer-defined "passive event listeners" solve this.
+When you add a touch event with a `{passive: true}` object as the third parameter in your event handler then you are telling the browser that the `touchstart` listener will not call `preventDefault()` and the browser can safely perform the scroll without blocking on the listener.
 For example:

     window.addEventListener("touchstart", func, {passive: true} );